Date: 24-26 July 2024

 Context and WorldFish participation:

 Antibiotic resistance (AMR), a true One Health challenge, is declared by WHO as one of the top 10 public health threats facing humanity.
-AMR bacteria, and the AMR genes and mobile elements that confer resistance, can readily transfer between human, terrestrial and aquatic systems.
-Antibiotics are widely used in aquaculture, as in other animal production systems, to control bacterial diseases.
+AMR bacteria, and the AMR genes and mobile elements that confer resistance, can readily transfer between human, terrestrial, and aquatic systems.
+Antibiotics are widely used in aquaculture and other animal production systems to control bacterial diseases.

-WorldFish's David Vermer-Jeffreys will share his knowledge and expertise on effective mitigations and interventions in antimicrobial resistance in aquaculture that need to be developed and implemented, such as improved farming practices and biosecurity, and effective vaccines.
-He will also take reference to the One Health approach to showcase how these capacities are being strengthened in major aquaculture-producing countries in Asia and Africa.
+On Wednesday, 24 July, from 14:00-16:00 (ICT), WorldFish's David Vermer-Jeffreys will share his knowledge and expertise on effective mitigations and interventions in antimicrobial resistance in global pond-based aquaculture.
+He will also take reference to the One Health approach to showcase how these capacities, including farming practices and biosecurity, and effective vaccines, are being strengthened in major aquaculture-producing countries in Asia and Africa.

 We look forward to your active participation.